-Direct Grants are typically processed within 3 business days from the date of receipt of the application.
-Lack of appropriate documentation will prolong the processing time.
+Direct Grants are typically processed within 5-7 business days from the date of receipt of a COMPLETE application.
+Lack of appropriate documentation will result in an immediate declination, prolonging potential assistance to the associate.
 Review the Supporting Documentation page, or call The Homer Fund at (770) 384-2611 to ensure you provide the proper documentation with the application.

 What information does the Fund need when reviewing a Direct Grant application?